Lingcod: Lifecycle and reproduction

-Lingcod are voracious predators, feeding on nearly anything they can fit in their mouths, including invertebrates and many species of fish, such as herring (Clupea pallasii), salmon, and Pacific hake (Merluccius productus).
-One of their favorite foods is smaller octopuses, and they also readily devour large rockfish.
-Lingcod that survive the larval stages have few predators themselves, and are vulnerable mainly to marine mammals, such as sea lions and harbor seals.

 Age determination

-In 1977, Dr. Dick Beamish and Doris Chilton of the Pacific Biological Station published an article showing that cross sections of the fourth to eighth fin rays from the second dorsal fin provided a method for estimating the age of lingcod.Chilton, D.E. and R.J.
-Beamish.
-1982.
-Age determination methods for fishes studied by the Groundfish Program at the Pacific Biological Station.
-Can.
-Spec.
-Publ.
-Fish.
-Aquat.
-Sci.
-60: 102 p.
+In 1977, Dr. Dick Beamish and Doris Chilton of the Pacific Biological Station published an article showing that cross sections of the fourth to eighth fin rays from the second dorsal fin provided a method for estimating the age of lingcod.
 This method has since been validated by a mark-recapture study in which lingcod received an injection of oxytetracycline.
 Other methods of aging, such as those using scales and otoliths, were found to underestimate ages for older fish.

 Ages are determined from fins in much the same manner as for other aging structures: sections of varying thickness are examined under a microscope, and the annuli, or rings, that are formed for each year of growth are counted and used to estimate the age.
 The cross sections must be made at right angles to the length of the fin ray, and it is therefore important that fins be dried flat, with the cut surface at right angles to the fin rays.
-In addition, the distance the section is cut from the fin ray base is important, so all fins should be collected with the bases intact.McFarlane, G.A., and J.R.
-King.
-The validity of the fin-ray method of age determination for lingcod (Ophiodon elongatus).
-Fish.
-Bull.
-99: 459-464.
+In addition, the distance the section is cut from the fin ray base is important, so all fins should be collected with the bases intact.

+More specifically, in preparation for determining the age of a lingcod, the fourth to eighth rays on the second dorsal fin are used due to having the highest accuracy and readability.
+Once the rays are cut, the rays are dried in a manner where they lay perpendicular to the cut base for up to 3 days.
+Once dried, two layers of cyanoacrylate glue are used to harden the rays, followed by cutting the rays into 1–2mm wide sections from the start of the fin base with a PACE Pico high-speed saw.
+This usually provides 5–6 ray sections that can be examined under a microscope slide in addition to two layers of medium viscosity mounting fluid.

+To determine the age of a lingcod, the number of annuli is counted.
+Annuli are the translucent zones that form during winter growth yearly.
+Summer and spring growth results in an opaque zone.
+Checks or fine and translucent rings may also result from summer growth.

 One problem associated with using fin rays to age older fish is the center may be resorbed, resulting in the loss of the first two annuli.
 It is therefore necessary to determine an average width for the first two annuli by examining the fins from juvenile fish.
 This measurement can then be used to estimate the position of the third annulus on older fish.

+Nutrition

+Nutrition information for lingcod is as follows.